 Centres for Doctoral Training (CDT) are one of the main ways through which UK Research and Innovation provide support for doctoral training.
 EPSRC is the principle UK government agency investing more than £800million a year.
 EPSRC-funded CDTs bring together diverse areas of expertise to train engineers and scientists in "areas of national need".

-EPSRC Centre for Doctoral Training in Distributed Algorithms (DA CDT) will train a cohort of 60 students to have the skills and experience that enables them to become leaders in Distributed Algorithms: capitalising on “Future Computing Systems” to move “Towards a Data-Driven Future”.
+The EPSRC Centre for Doctoral Training in Distributed Algorithms (DA CDT) will train a cohort of 60 students.
+The Centre will equip students to have the skills and experience to enables them to become leaders in Distributed Algorithms.

 The DA CDT will maximise the likelihood of impact by providing its students world-leading experience such as: